min2ha/ukwa-site/content/target/72131/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May: Tories must be a party for everyone

 In her speech at the 2018 Party conference, Theresa May told the Conservatives they must be the "party for everyone" and said austerity was ending.
 She also defended her under-fire Brexit strategy, saying she was "standing up for Britain".